sl-design-system/components/website/src/categories/components/textarea/usage.md

 ## When not to use

-The following guidance describes when not to use the text area component.
+The following guidance describes when not to use the Text Area component.

+### Single-line input
+If the input is expected to be short and concise, consider using a the Text Field component instead of a Text Area.
+For instance, when collecting a username or password a single-line input is more appropriate.

 </section>

 <section>